DylanHallahan/NYC_real_estate_predition/README.md

 # NYC_Price_Predition
-This project showcases skills with the following tool.
+This project showcases skills with the following tools.

 1. Jupyter Notebooks, Pycharm and VS Studio for IDE
 2. Beautifulsoup for web scraping